tdadvocate/pret-pokegold-spaceworld-storypatch/README.md

   - There is only one box with roughly 20 spaces but the release feature does function properly from my limited testing
 - Adjusted the amount of PokéBalls that Nanami gives you after you defeat your rival from 6 to 99
   - Her dialogue still states that she is giving you 6 because this is only temporary while I work on better systems of implementation for getting items
+- Removed locked door text for Oak's Lab so that the player may now enter freely
+- Made the forced Rival end demo text at the end of Route 1 not trigger automatically
+  - Talking to the Rival will cause the dialogue to trigger as normal and send the player back to the title screen (need a better solution)
+- Implemented the Continue Game option on the title screen
+  - Selecting this option without having saved before will cause the game to crash

 ## KNOWN BUGS
+- Selecting the Continue Game option on the title screen without having a save made will cause the game to crash
+- Talking to the rival at the end of Route 1 will still trigger the end demo dialogue and reset the game
 - Opening the Debug Menu version of Bill's PC before getting your starter Pokémon will cause the game to crash
 - Nanami's dialogue incorrectly states that she is giving you 6 PokéBalls because the 99 she gives you is a temporary workaround
 - Encountering a wild Pokémon to the East (and possibly North) of Silent Hills before receiving your starter will cause a soft lock that requires a restart to resolve.